 [END FIGURE 6.2 HERE]

-Global and regional temporal evolution of SLCF emissions
+Global and Regional Temporal Evolution of SLCF Emissions

 SLCF emissions originate from a variety of sources driven by anthropogenic activities and natural processes.
-The natural sources include vegetation, soil, fire, lightning, volcanoes, and oceans.
+The natural sources include vegetation, soil, fire, lightning, volcanoes and oceans.
 Changes in SLCF emissions from natural systems occur either due to human activities, such as land-use change, or due to global changes.
 Their sensitivity to climate change thus induces a climate feedback (see Section 6.4.6 for a quantification of these feedbacks).
 This section reviews the current understanding of historical emissions for anthropogenic, natural, and open biomass burning sources.
 A detailed discussion of methane sources, sinks, trends and their evaluation are provided in Chapter 5; Section 5.2.2.

-Anthropogenic sources
+Anthropogenic Sources

-Estimates of global anthropogenic SLCF emissions and their historical evolution that were used in AR5 (CMIP5) (Lamarque et al., 2010) have been revised for use in CMIP6 (Hoesly et al., 2018).
-The update considered new data and assessment of the impact of the environmental policies, primarily regarding air pollution control (Wang et al., 2014c, 2014b; Montzka et al., 2015; Crippa et al., 2016; Turnock et al., 2016; Klimont et al., 2017a; Zanatta et al., 2017; Prinn et al., 2018).
+Estimates of global anthropogenic (human-made) SLCF emissions and their historical evolution that were used in AR5 (CMIP5; Lamarque et al., 2010) have been revised for use in CMIP6 (Hoesly et al., 2018).
+The update considered new data and assessment of the impact of environmental policies, primarily regarding air pollution control (R. Wang et al., 2014; S.X.
+Wang et al., 2014; Montzka et al., 2015; Crippa et al., 2016; Turnock et al., 2016; Klimont et al., 2017a; Zanatta et al., 2017; Prinn et al., 2018).
 Additionally, Hoesly et al. (2018) have extended estimates of anthropogenic emissions back to 1750 and developed an updated and new set of spatial proxies allowing for more differentiated (source sector-wise) gridding of emissions (Feng et al., 2020).
-The CMIP6 emission inventory has been developed with the Community Emissions Data System (CEDS) that improves upon existing inventories with a more consistent and reproducible methodology, similar to approaches used in, for example, EDGAR (Crippa et al., 2016) and GAINS model (Amann et al., 2011; Klimont et al., 2017a; Höglund-Isaksson et al., 2020) where emissions of all compounds are consistently estimated using the same emission drivers and propagating individual components (activity data and emission factors) separately to capture fuel and technology trends affecting emission trajectories over time.
+The CMIP6 emission inventory has been developed with the Community Emissions Data System (CEDS) that improves upon existing inventories with a more consistent and reproducible methodology, similar to approaches used in, for example, EDGAR (Crippa et al., 2016) and GAINS model (Amann et al., 2011; Klimont et al., 2017a; Höglund-Isaksson et al., 2020) where emissions of all compounds are consistently estimated using the same emission drivers and propagating individual components (activity data and emission factors) separately to capture fuel and technology trends affecting emissions trajectories over time.
 This contrasts the approach used to establish historical emissions for CMIP5 where different data sets available at the time were combined.
-The CMIP6 exercise is based on the first release of CEDS emission dataset (version 2017-05-18, sometimes referred to hereafter as CMIP6 emissions) whose main features regarding SLCFs are described hereafter.
-The CEDS has been and will be regularly updated and extended; the recent update of CEDS (Hoesly et al., 2019) and consequences for this assessment is discussed when necessary.
-Some details on how SLCF emissions have been represented in scenarios used by IPCC assessments can be found in Chapter 1 (see Chapter 1, Section 1.6.1 and Cross Chapter Box 1.4).
+The CMIP6 exercise is based on the first release of the CEDS emissions dataset (version 2017-05-18, sometimes referred to hereafter as CMIP6 emissions) whose main features regarding SLCFs are described hereafter.
+The CEDS has been and will be regularly updated and extended; the recent update of the CEDS (Hoesly et al., 2019) and consequences for this Assessment is discussed when necessary.
+Some details on how SLCF emissions have been represented in scenarios used by IPCC assessments can be found in Chapter 1 (Section 1.6.1 and Cross-Chapter Box 1.4).